rhinstaller/kickstart-tests/README.rst

 error in the kickstart file, etc.).
 The test log will still show both results right after each other, so that the original failure can be examined; but if the retry works, the test as a whole counts as success.

+There is also a regular `Weekly Summary`_ workflow run weekly.
+It processes the results of the daily test runs of the last week into a summary.
+Its artifact containing logs of failed tests can be further examined with `classify-failures`_ script to see if the failure or flake is already tracked in `issues`_.
+The summary workflow can be triggered also manually which can be useful to get the logs of recent failed daily runs.

+The ``rawhide``, ``daily-iso`` and ``centos10`` scenarios can in principle run on any host that has enough resources.
+The ``rhelX`` tests however needs to run on RHEL internal infrastructure.

+Currently all scenarios run on `self-hosted GitHub action runners`_, which are running in our upshift cluster.
+See our internal ``builders.git`` repository for details and the launch/setup playbooks.
+These have little magic, though, they mostly just create an OpenStack instance and install/configure the action runner binary as a service.
+All the actual test logic is contained in the workflow files and the runner container.

 Pull requests
 -------------